michaelpryor/mode-chrome-extension/README.md

 Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/mode-chrome-extension/ncapagbpdcnfgmambbjhapkbcplilnpa).

-For more info, check out our [blog post](http://blog.modeanalytics.com/our-slack-hack)!
+For more info, check out the [blog post](http://blog.modeanalytics.com/our-slack-hack)!